shub39/biometric-attendance/README.md

 1. Use <a href="https://linuxhandbook.com/crontab/">Crontab</a> to run *"main.py"* at startup.
 2. Connect the peripherals properly (pinouts can be found easily on the web)
 3. Install the below mentioned modules
-4. To enroll students connect to the raspberry pi through <a href="https://www.realvnc.com/en/connect/download/viewer/">VNC Viewer </a> or HDMI and run *"admin.py"*.
+4. To enroll students disable crontab, connect to the raspberry pi through <a href="https://www.realvnc.com/en/connect/download/viewer/">VNC Viewer </a> or HDMI and run *"main.py"*.
 You will require a keyboard to enroll student details.

 # Current Module Requirements